 WN@M disseminates stories, news items, information and events that may be of interest to the broader McGill community.

 In the interest of keeping WN@M as reader friendly as possible, we ask that people submitting an item for inclusion in the newsletter follow the guidelines below.

 - Be as succinct as possible.
 Each item should be submitted in the form of a short paragraph no more than 100 words.
 Stand-alone posters for events will not be accepted.

 - Each item should include a brief write up to whet people’s appetite and contact information (that ideally includes a link to an existing webpage) where people can get more information.
 Again, the total word count for each item is a maximum of 100 words.

 - In the interest of clarity, we ask that submissions do not include footnotes.
 Graphs and charts do not work well in this small format so we ask contributors to submit a photo or logo to run with their item instead of a graph or chart.
-Ideally images should be sized to 280 pixels wide.
+Ideally images should be sized to 290 pixels wide or larger.